RunxinH/LM_Chaboche/README.md

 `calculate_r_squared(actual, predicted)` | *Parameters*: `actual`: numpy array of experimental stress; `predicted`: numpy array of model-predicted stress. <br>*Returns*: `r_squared`: coefficient of determination (R²) as a float.

 # Contributions and extensions
-This project is open for improvements and collaborative development.
-Feel free to fork, extend, and submit pull requests.
-Please contact me first if you plan substantial changes to the model core.
+This project is released under the MIT License and is open for community contributions.
+Feel free to fork the repository, submit issues, or open pull requests.
+For major changes, please open an issue first to discuss your proposed modifications.

 # Acknowledgements
-This work draws on foundational theories in plasticity and optimization algorithms.
-Thanks to the broader computational mechanics community for advancing these fields.
+This work builds upon foundational theories in cyclic plasticity and numerical optimization.
+Special thanks to the scientific community whose work has made this project possible.
+Key references include:

+- Chaboche JL. *A review of some plasticity and viscoplasticity constitutive theories*.
+International Journal of Plasticity, 2008.
+- Levenberg K. *A method for the solution of certain non-linear problems in least squares*, Quarterly of Applied Mathematics, 1944.
+- Marquardt DW. *An algorithm for least-squares estimation of nonlinear parameters*, SIAM Journal on Applied Mathematics, 1963.

+Thanks also to the broader open-source scientific computing community for providing critical tools and inspiration.